 The city has a surprising number of buildings from the 1950s through the 70s.
 This one is noteworthy only because of its neighbor.
 The new building is Barclays, and the old one is...

 No ironwork here.
-Whether in Bulawayo, Salisbury, or several smaller towns, Meikles was for generations Rhodesia's Macy's.
+With stores in Bulawayo, Salisbury, and several smaller towns, Meikles was Rhodesia's Macy's.

 Most Europeans of means lived in a suburb imaginatively called Suburbs, but apparently there was a market for city living, because there are several blocks of flats.
 Here's one from 1931, Prince's Residential Flats.

-Some of these flats were conspicuously stylish, like this one, Marvel House.
-Times change, however, and all the tenants were evicted in 2013.
-The water had been turned off, rooms turned into toilets and brothels.
+Some of these flats were conspicuously stylish, like this one, Marvel Court.
+All the tenants were evicted in 2013, by which time the water had been turned off and the rooms turned into toilets and brothels.
 Some of the tenants broke down the barriers and moved back in.
 The owner?
 None other than the Church of Scientology.
 Go figure.